 Wanting to be a Thai Massage practitioner or Thai Masseur is one thing, but to opt becoming a Thai Massage Teacher a whole other game.

 First of all, there are generally no special regulations or restrictions profiling yourself as a Thai Massage instructor.
-You don’t NEED to do a special study to become a teacher.
-Anyone with enough practitioning experience can launch him or herself as a Thai Massage teacher, and this applies to most countries around the world.
+In most cases you don’t NEED to do a special study to become a teacher.
+Anyone with enough practitioning experience and/or an accredited massage therapist training can launch him or herself as a Thai Massage teacher, and this applies to the majority of countries around the world.

-But—surely you would like the trust of your future students and preferably you would like to offer them courses and workshops that are valid counting towards Continuing Education points in your country.
-So naturally, you would want to become a Thai Massage teacher via a “recognized” Thai Massage institute in Thailand.
-That is… if you’d opt to study in Thailand.
+But — surely you would like the trust of your future students and preferably you would like to offer them courses and workshops that are valid counting towards Continuing Education points in your country.
+So naturally, you would want to become a Thai Massage teacher via a “recognized” Thai Massage institute in Thailand and afterwards apply for CE accreditation in your own country if possible.
+Of course, studying in Thailand just an option, one can study Thai Massage in other countries also.

 Now, Thai Massage instructor training in Thailand is offered in a variety of modes: